carstenSpraener/upe/examples/Readme.md

 # WARNING!
 Highly under construction

 __The projects in this directory are highly under construction.
 The purpose of the projects is to test the implementation of upe-core, upe-rest, upe-angular-frontend and the cgV19-Cartridge for upe.__

-But of course you can look around and get an idea of how thinks are meant to be used.
-But please _do not blame me for code in this directory_.
+Nevertheless, you can look around and understand how things are meant to be used.
+However, please do not blame me for the code in this directory.

 ## The projects are: